-There are two recommended solutions to resolve this issue on Apache server.
+There are two options to resolve this issue on Apache server.
 Please review the suggested solutions.

-1. Create a file, for example in /etc/httpd/conf, named passphrase-file.
-Within the passphrase file, include 2 lines of code and make it executable.
+- Create a file, for example in /etc/httpd/conf, named passphrase-file.conf.
+Within the passphrase file, include the lines below.

-2. Check /etc/httpd/conf/httpd.conf for the line that contains "SSLPassPhraseDialog ..."
+- Check /etc/httpd/conf/httpd.conf for the line that contains "SSLPassPhraseDialog"